Swp10/Swp10.github.io/_posts/LoanDefaultPrediction.md

 # Loan Default Prediction

-A loan default prediction project, I will be exploring publicly available Lending Club data from Kaggle.
+Loan default prediction project, I will be exploring publicly available Lending Club data from Kaggle.
 Lending Club is a platform bringing borrowers and investors together, transforming the way people access credit.
 As an investor, you would want to invest in people who showed a profile of having a high probability of paying back.
 I will try to create a model to predict this.

 Here are what the columns represent: